Stephen Grant (footballer)

 Stephen Grant (born 14 April 1977) is a former professional footballer who now competes as a professional golfer on the NGA Pro Golf Tour.

+Career

 During his career he played for Athlone Town, Sunderland, Shamrock Rovers (two stints 154 competitive appearances), Stockport County, Burnley, Finn Harps, Waterford United, Boston Bulldogs, Galway United and Shelbourne.

 After playing for Athlone and Sunderland reserves his first taste of senior football came when Pat Byrne signed him for Rovers in October 1996.
 He became an instant hero by scoring on his League of Ireland debut against fierce rivals Bohemians on the 18th.
 After 4 goals in 22 total appearances he signed for Stockport for £300,000 in 1997.